+The calculation of the capital requirement for credit risk exposures was done in accordance with the relevant Government Decree using the 'standardized approach'.
 The total capital charge for credit risk is summarized in the table below.
-The capital requirement for the lending portfolio is indicated in the other table broken down by asset classes.
+The capital requirement for the lending portfolio of K&H Bank is indicated in the other table broken down by asset classes.
 More details on the capital charge for counterparty credit risk are included in the next chapter.